msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 * Load
 * Share (Private Link)
 * Publish (Public)
-* Find Rate Published coasters
+* Find and Rate published coasters
-* Get notification when someone rides your coaster
+* Get notifications when your coaster is is riden or rated

 _Achievement_

 * Gain Achievements
 * View Achievements
-* Get notification when I receive an achievement
+* Get notification when you receive an achievement

 ### Principles

 After much consideration and speaking with many colleagues I determined principles highly depend on our project.
 For example, I have a brother who writes mobile app games for a living and many of his projects do not store any personal data or passwords.
 Putting in the extra effort to help ensure correctness, and that the game is maintainable may not be worth the effort until he knows the game is popular enough.
 This is totally acceptable as many of them are in a sense a prototype.
-I am aiming for a production ready system that contains some personal data this drove me to the following principles.
+I am aiming for a production ready system that contains some personal data and this drove me to the following principles.

 _Secure_

-* Modern Password encryption
+* Modern password encryption
-* Login Attempts Guarded
+* Login attempts guarded
-* Communication Encrypted
+* Communication encrypted
-* No PII In Logs, or Reporting database
+* No Personally identifiable information (PII) In logs, or reporting database

 _Correct_